nipype/pydra/docs/input_spec.rst

    A flag that specifies if the file extension should be removed from the field value.
    Used in order to create an output specification.

 `readonly` (`bool`, default: `False`):
    If `True` the input field can't be provided by the user but it aggregates other input fields (for example the fields with `argstr: -o {fldA} {fldB}`).

+`formatter` (`function`):
+   If provided the `argstr` of the field is created using the function.
+This function can for example be used to combine several inputs into one command argument.
+   The function can take `field` (this input field will be passed to the function), `inputs` (entire `inputs` will be passed) or any input field name (a specific input field will be sent).

 Validators